The ITensor Software Library for Tensor Network Calculations: Interface Examples

-which assigns the value 0.837 to the element of \verb|A| for which index \verb|i| has the value 2, \verb|j| has value 3, and \verb|k| has value 1.
-(Note that in Julia, the notation \verb|x=>y| makes a \verb|Pair(x,y)| object.)
+Setting an element of an ITensor \inline{A = ITensor(i,j,k)} is done by \begin{jlcodeblock} A[i=>2,j=>3,k=>1] = 0.837 \end{jlcodeblock} which assigns the value 0.837 to the element of \inlinenohighlight{A} for which index \inlinenohighlight{i} has the value 2, \inlinenohighlight{j} has value 3, and \inlinenohighlight{k} has value 1.
+(Note that in Julia, the built-in notation \inline{x=>y} makes a \inline{Pair(x,y)} object.)
 ITensor indices are 1-indexed, similar to Julia arrays.

 Because the Index objects are provided along with their values, they can be passed in any order.
-Thus the following lines of code
+Thus the following lines of code \begin{jlcodeblock} A[i=>2,j=>3,k=>1] = 0.837 A[k=>1,i=>2,j=>3] = 0.837 \end{jlcodeblock} have exactly the same effect on the ITensor \inlinenohighlight{A}.